 The sale of the Agriculture and Weather Analytics business was a result of the Company's shift in strategy to focus on its mobility infrastructure management solutions and to capitalize on the potential for a future partnership upon the sale of this business component to DTN.
-We have determined that the Agriculture and Weather Analytics business, which constituted one of our operating segments prior to first quarter in fiscal 2021, qualifies as a discontinued operation in accordance with the criteria set forth in ASC 205-20, Presentation of Financial Statements - Discontinued Operations.
+We have determined that the Agriculture and Weather Analytics business, which constituted one of our operating segments prior to first quarter in Fiscal 2021, qualifies as a discontinued operation in accordance with the criteria set forth in ASC 205-20, Presentation of Financial Statements - Discontinued Operations.

 On May 5, 2020, the Company also entered into a transition services agreement ("TSA") with DTN, pursuant to which the Company agreed to support the information technology and accounting functions of the Agriculture and Weather Analytics business for a period up to 12 months and DTN agreed to provide the contract administration/account management services for certain contracts of the Company and other transition services.
 Either party may make any reasonable request to extend the period of time the other party shall provide a transition service beyond the initial service period or access to additional services that are necessary for the transition of the business operations.
-The Company earned approximately \$0.03 million and incurred approximately \$0.0 million in costs associated with the TSA for the three month periods ended June 30, 2021 and 2020, respectively, which were included in income (loss) from discontinued operations on the unaudited condensed consolidated statement of operations.
+The income and costs associated with the TSA for the three and six months ended September 30, 2021, were de minimis, which were included in income (loss) from discontinued operations on the unaudited condensed consolidated statement of operations.